-- Ability to Clone an Oracle Key Vault VM Starting with Oracle Key Vault release 21.6, a fresh installation of an Oracle Key Vault VM guest can be stored as a template, and the VM platform cloning capability can be used to clone Oracle Key Vault cluster nodes. - Oracle Key Vault Operating System Upgrade to Oracle Linux 8 In Oracle Key Vault release 21.6, the embedded operating system is upgraded to Oracle Linux 8.
+- Ability to Clone an Oracle Key Vault VM Starting with Oracle Key Vault release 21.6, a fresh installation of an Oracle Key Vault VM guest can be stored as a template, and the VM platform cloning capability can be used to clone Oracle Key Vault cluster nodes. - Ability to support Oracle Linux 8 In Oracle Key Vault release 21.6, the embedded operating system is upgraded to Oracle Linux 8.